rgraphql/rgraphql/PROTOCOL.md

 }
 ```

 The server can be given variable values at the same time as query tree additions.
 However, the server will forget any variables that aren't relevant to the current query.
-This way the server keeps only the data it needs in memory with minimal messaging overhead and deduplicated variable values.
+This way the server keeps only the data it needs in memory with minimal messaging overhead and de-duplicated variable values.